Intern resume...is that even a thing?

 Gone are the days when internships were assumed to be light and carefree.
 Companies approach all interns as potential employees - which means they are put through the same recruitment criteria.

-And that typically includes a verification of your online presence.
+And that typically includes verification of your online presence.
 Sanitizing Facebook, being a personal social network, is optional - just make sure there's nothing too incriminating.

 To Sum Up